dreamchef/numerical-analysis-methods/README.md

 -Code file
 	...

-Codes that are likely to be re-used are stored in the main folder because they don't belong to any specific assignments.
-I'll basically be creating my own package for the course in this way.
+However edited copies of these as well as other codes are stored in the main folder where they can more easily reference each other, as I build my codebase.